 #5 – The Westertoren – One of Amsterdam’s coolest historical sites!

 Why it’s awesome: There’s nothing like seeing a new city from high up and in Amsterdam, this is the best place to do that.
 You’ll be able to see the city in a whole new way and in a small group as well, so there won’t be any pushing or jostling for the best photography spots.
 It’s also one of the best historical spots in Amsterdam, which is really saying something in this city!

 What to do there: This is the tallest and the prettiest tower in Amsterdam, so the views are amazing from the top.
 You’ll need to book a guided tour to the top, and they only take a few tourists at a time, so make sure you get there early to reserve your place.
-Once you’re up there, take plenty of photos of Amsterdam from this amazing bird’s eye view, so make sure that you bring you camera with you.
+Once you’re up there, take plenty of photos of Amsterdam from this amazing bird’s eye view, so make sure that you bring your camera with you.

 #6 – The Bloemenmarkt – One of the most incredible free places to go to in Amsterdam

 Why it’s awesome: Two words: floating flowers.
 This is a floating flower market set along the southern bank of the Singel.
 It actually a very practical market, which supplies fresh flowers to Amsterdam.
 But its popularity with tourists and locals alike have caused it to expand so there are now stalls selling other souvenirs unique to this part of the world.

-What to do there: Where else can you see beautiful blooms of almost every color you can imagine set against the river?
+What to do there: Where else can you see beautiful blooms of almost every colour you can imagine set against the river?
 This is a floating flower market a sight to savour and you can people-watch at the same time.
 You can also do some shopping while in the area and you’ll find clogs as well as other uniquely Dutch souvenirs.
 But if you are a traveller on a budget and don’t want to spend any money, you can just wander around the area, enjoy the sights and stay in one of Amsterdams best cheap hostels.